Lightning-Universe/lightning-transformers/docs/source/advanced/new_task.rst

 The dataset defines the data transforms, plus the data you'd like to train, validate and test on.
 In our example we build the CIFAR10 dataset for iGPT.

 The base class for Lightning Transformer datasets is the  ``TransformerDataModule`` class, which is a thin layer on top of the LightningDataModule class, exposing all the Lightning Data Hooks as standard.
 See `LightningDataModule <https://pytorch-lightning.readthedocs.io/en/latest/extensions/datamodules.html>`_ for more details.
-Additional, the base class provides a few helper functions, such as ``model_data_args`` which allows us to define any data specific arguments we'd like the task to be aware of at initialize time.
+Additional, the base class provides a few helper functions, such as ``model_data_kwargs`` which allows us to define any data specific arguments we'd like the task to be aware of at initialize time.

 In some cases you do not need to define a module, and could use a pre-set LightningDataModule out the box.